Table of Contents

-The clinical term for it is Major Depressive Disorder, but for the sake of clarity we’ll just refer to it as Depression.
+The clinical term for it is Major Depressive Disorder.
+For the sake of clarity, we’ll refer to it as “depression”.

 Many people experience symptoms of depression at some point in their lives, but the difference between feeling a little depressed and having major depression is the difference between a fire cracker and a nuclear bomb.